wojciech-graj/cydoomgeneric/README.md

 To try it you will need a WAD file (game data).
 If you don't own the game, shareware version is freely available.

-NOTE: This project is in early development and a lot of improvements will be made over the coming weeks.
-The entire build system is super janky, so that'll be a top priority.
+NOTE: The entire build system is super janky, so expect that to change in the future.
 See the TODO section for some potential problems.

 ## Porting